SrisittikumChanintorn/ConnectChatGPT_API/README.md

 ## Getting started

-1. Make sure you have Python Virtual Environment & Select Python Interpreter
+1. Make sure you have a Python virtual environment and a ready-to-use Python interpreter selected.

 2. Install the required package: `pip install openai==1.68.2` by folliwong this step